tilakvignesh/Event-Trigger/README.md

 ## Credits: Resources that helped me complete this project:

-- Software Engineer, Colleague: chatGPT
+- Co-Software Engineer, Colleague: chatGPT
 - Mr Know it all: stackoverflow, medium
 - Emotional Support: One Piece